In this article

 Paper mileage logs

-Of course, these logs only work if you use them diligently for each business trip.
+Of course, these logbooks only work if you use them diligently for each business trip.
 When you’re running late to a meeting or otherwise in a rush, it’s easy to forget to log the required information—forcing you to try and remember or estimate mileage after the fact.

 Mileage tracking apps